 - 4.59 To ensure the requirements of Standing Orders for Contracts shall be observed in respect of all orders.
-Competitive tenders or quotations are to be obtained for goods and services in accordance with Standing Orders for Contracts. - 4.60 To utilise the services provided by central purchasing that have been established by the Chief Financial Officer in putting purchases out to competitive tender/quotations. - 4.61 To ensure that uniquely pre-numbered Official Orders are used for all goods and services, other than the exceptions specified in 4.46. - 4.62 To ensure that orders are only used for goods and services provided to the service.
+Competitive tenders or quotations are to be obtained for goods and services in accordance with Standing Orders for Contracts the Authority's Procurement Procedures. - 4.60 To utilise the services provided by central purchasing that have been established by the Chief Financial Officer in putting purchases out to competitive tender/quotations. - 4.61 To ensure that uniquely pre-numbered Official Orders are used for all goods and services, other than the exceptions specified in 4.46. - 4.62 To ensure that orders are only used for goods and services provided to the service.
 Individuals must not use Official Orders to obtain goods or services for private use.

-- 4.63 To ensure that only those staff authorised by him sign orders and to maintain and forward a copy to the Chief Financial Officer of an up-to-date list of such authorised staff, including specimen signatures identifying in each case the limits of their authority.
-The authoriser of the order should be satisfied that the goods and services ordered are appropriate and needed, that there is adequate budgetary provision and that quotations or tenders have been obtained if necessary. - 4.64 Orders are to be signed in manuscript by the authorised officer on behalf of the Chief Fire Officer.
+- 4.63 To ensure that only those staff authorised by him the Chief Fire Officer sign orders and to maintain and forward a copy to the Chief Financial Officer of an up-to-date list of such authorised staff, including specimen signatures identifying in each case the limits of their authority.
+The authoriser of the order should be satisfied that the goods and services ordered are appropriate and needed, that there is adequate budgetary provision and that quotations or tenders have been obtained if necessary. - 4.64 Orders are to be signed in manuscript approved by the an authorised officer on behalf of the Chief Fire Officer.
 Facsimile signature stamps should not be used on Official Orders.